CMSgov/bluebutton-site-static/_posts/2020-07-29-get-just-the-claims-data-you-need.md

 ### Which Beneficiaries have updated records?

 Initially, all resources in production were given a lastUpdate value of 2020-01-01T00:00:00-00.00.
 The BB2.0 API started tracking lastUpdate values in February of 2020.
 So no resources have lastUpdate values before these dates.
-Queries for resources before these dates are valid, but will return empty results.
+Do not input dates before 02-12-2020 with _lastUpdated.

 ### Which Synthetic Beneficiaries have updated records?